-8.3 Calculating LVA payment values
+8.4 Calculating LVA payment values

-- 103. The LVA payments schedule identifies those relationships where, on the basis of historical activity and prior to any delegation by NHS England to ICBs of commissioning relating to specialised or secondary dental services, the annual value of activity between the ICB and the trust is expected to be below £500,000. - 104.
-The 2023/24 LVA payments schedule values have been calculated as follows: - Acute services three-year average based on SUS activity from 2018/19, 2019/20 and 2021/22 priced using 2022/23 National Tariff unit prices which
+111. The LVA payments schedule identifies those relationships where, on the basis of historical activity and prior to any delegation by NHS England to ICBs of commissioning relating to specialised or secondary dental services, the

-- have then been uplifted to 2023/24 values.
-Activity data from 2020/21 has not been used due to the impact of the Covid-19 pandemic on these data. - Mental health and community services as these services are not included fully within SUS, three-year average finance payment data have been used and increased in line with core ICB allocation growth. - 105.
-Where ICBs are taking on commissioning of services delegated by NHS England, the expected value of these service have been added to the initial LVA payment value, covering the services already commissioned by an ICB.
-However, the LVA threshold would be applied based on the initial LVA payment value only.
-This could mean that the final LVA value for some provider/commissioner relationships is above the £0.5m threshold (ie LVA for non-specialised services + value of delegated services = >£0.5m). - 106.
-The LVA payments schedule for 2023/24 is published in Annex DpA. - 107.
-The LVA payment schedule for 2024/25 will be calculated by applying the formula set out in Annex DpD.
-A revised Annex DpA will be published with the updated schedule.
+- annual value of activity between the ICB and the trust is expected to be below £500.000. - 112.
+The 2023/24 LVA payments schedule values were calculated as follows: - Acute services three-year average based on SUS activity from 2018/19, 2019/20 and 2021/22 priced using 2022/23 National Tariff unit prices which was then uplifted to 2023/24 values.
+Activity data from 2020/21 was not used due to the impact of the Covid-19 pandemic on these data. - Mental health and community services as these services are not included fully within SUS, three-year average finance payment data was used and increased in line with core ICB allocation growth. - 113.
+For 2024/25, the 2023/24 LVA payments schedule values were updated for 2024/25 inflation and efficiency (see Sections 3.2 and 3.3).
+In addition to the core LVA values (published in 2023/24), the 2024/25 payment schedule values also include secondary dental services and delegated specialised services.
+A breakdown of these values, as well as the 2024/25 payment value, is provided in the 2024/25 Annex A.